xstof/Quiz/deploy/secure-with-aad/README.md

 ## Make the Client App register to access the Quiz API
 In the new portal, access the  `Required permissions` blade for our Client API and add the Quiz API.
 Assign both roles to the Client App.

+## Have the client declare it requires access to the API and to AAD graph
+The Client application will need to express to Azure AD that it requires access under some of the application roles from the Quiz API.
+To express this, open the "Required Permissions" blade from the Client App and select "Add".
+Type in the name for the Quiz API and select one or more application roles it wants access to.
+This access will only be granted after an admin gives the Client App the permission to do so; for this we'll initiate a consent flow later.

+Similarly, we'll add a request for the Client App to access the directory graph API with delegated permissions called "Sign in and read user profile".

+Now what is left to do is to initiate a consent flow for an AAD Global Admin.

 ## Approve as an admin the permissions the Client App is requiring
 Request Admin Consent through a link like this: